Alice Recoque: Career

-After the merger of SAE and CAE, the Compagnie internationale pour l'informatique (CII) was born in 1966.
-She continued her work at CII when she worked on designing Mitra computers.
-The first design, Mitra 15, launched in 1971.
-Both the Mitra 15 and CAB500 were commercial successes in France.She only stayed there for a few months, because some features of the project, interesting in itself, were unsuited to the needs of the CII.
-Moreover, the needs of the latter in the field of small computers are becoming clearer and Alice Recoque is asked to make them concrete by developing a project.
+SAE was merged into Compagnie internationale pour l'informatique (CII) which was created in 1966.
+Arnaud worked on designing Mitra computers.
+The first design, Mitra 15, was launched in 1971.
+Both the Mitra 15 and CAB500 were commercial successes in France.

+Arnaud is asked to develop a new project.
 The target market is that of industrial and scientific applications, aimed at completing the range of IRIS mainframe computers, which is very much oriented towards management applications.

-In 1978, she took part in the meeting that founded the National Commission for Data Processing and Liberties.
+In 1978, she took part in the meeting that founded the Commission nationale de l'informatique et des libertés (CNIL).
 She expressed her concerns and the need to set up a safeguard against "the increased surveillance power of companies and States".

-She led the Bull Group at CII.
-In 1985 the Bull Group focused on the research on highly parallel machines and artificial intelligence.
-This project, code-named Q0, is adopted by the company's management and will give birth to the Mitra range.
-Alice Recoque is appointed head of research and development for the CII's "Small Computers and Associated Systems" division and leads the Mitra 15 project through to its industrialisation.
-During that period she helped develop the language KOOL (knowledge representation object-oriented language) with its implementation in LISP.
+She led the Groupe Bull at CII.
+In 1985, the Groupe Bull focused on highly parallel machines and artificial intelligence.
+This project, code-named Q0, was adopted by the company's management and gave birth to the Mitra range.
+Recoque was appointed head of research and development for the CII's "Small Computers and Associated Systems" division and led the Mitra 15 project through to its industrialization.
+During that period she helped develop the language KOOL (knowledge representation object-oriented language) with its implementation in Lisp.